jancypatel/JancysBookStore/JancysBookStore/README.txt

 Added Product to the Repository and IRepository folder.
 Also added Product to the Unitofwork and IUnitofwork.
 Added navigation of product to the _Layout.cshtml file.

+2202
+Added ProductController.cs file and update it with Upsert calls.
+Modified API Call.
+Created ProductVM.cs file in ViewModels folder and installed .ViewFeatures Package.

+2308
+Added product.js file in wwwroot>js folder.
+Also added Index and Upsert.cshtml files in Areas>Admin>Views>Product folder.
+Created account in tiny.cloud and used api key and aded to upsert.cshtml file.
+Also created images folder in wwwroot and products in images folder.
+Also run the application and it works good.